snowdrop/cloud-native-dvlpt-demo/jenkins-pipeline.md

 oc login -u admin -p admin
 ```

-- Create `demo` project
+- Create the `demo` project where the pipeline will be deployed

 ```bash
 oc new-project demo
 ```

-- Create the jenkins `pipeline` using the `cloud-native-backend` project
+- Deploy the jenkins `pipeline` using the `Jenkinsfile` part of the github `cloud-native-backend` project

 ```bash
 git clone https://github.com/snowdrop/cloud-native-backend.git && cd cloud-native-backen
 oc new-build --strategy=pipeline https://github.com/snowdrop/cloud-native-backend.git
 ```

-- Check if the pipeline starts after that the jenkins server has been deployed locally.
+- Check if the pipeline starts after the jenkins instance has been deployed locally.

 - As this is not what we want to do, then we will change the `jenkinsPipelineConfig` config defined within the `master-config.yaml` file
-  in order to disable the creation of a jenkins instance in an namespace which contains a `pipeline`
+  in order to disable the creation of a jenkins instance in an namespace which contains a `pipeline`.

 ```bash
 minishift ssh